smrt28/tc-play/README.md

     # derives secret from the yubikey device
     tcplay -d /dev/loop10 -m xxx -k //yubikey/piv/90/a

-    # reads the same device from the key file
+    # reads the same secret from the key file where it was saved before
     tcplay -d /dev/loop10 -m xxx -k ./keyfile